 “A taste older than meat, older than wine.
 A taste as old as cold water.”
 (Laurence Durrell, Prospero’s Cell, 1945)

 Olive oil is a fantastic product for your health no matter the diet you follow, but if you are willing to go vegan, then olive oil will be the real gold.
 It is especially precious for those who decide to stop eating meat and switch to a vegan diet thanks to its great effects on well being.
-It will keep you and your loved ones (including pets) in a great shape, it will help you recover from illnesses, it will make your skin soft and hair shine, it tastes good and it makes a gorgeous present.
-Extra virgin olive oil is by far one the best natural products in the world and it is perfectly suitable for vegan diet followers.
+It will keep you and your loved ones (including pets) in great shape, it will help you recover from illnesses, it will make your skin soft and hair shine, it tastes good and it makes a gorgeous present.
+Extra virgin olive oil is by far one of the best natural products in the world and it is perfectly suitable for vegan diet followers.

 Attention though: five drops of extra virgin olive oil will not save you if your diet is based on products of animal origin and junk food.
-So let’s see what is it that makes it so nutritious, which are the health benefits you can achieve by adding it to your diet and which types of olive oil are the ones you should choose?
+So let’s see what is it that makes it so nutritious, which are the health benefits you can achieve by adding it to your diet, and which types of olive oil are the ones you should choose?

 Composition of olive oil

 Please note that the below components refer only to extra virgin olive oil as oil made solely by mechanical ways without being processed by refining or blended with refined olive oil.
-It is wrong to assume that any type of olive oil has the same compounds and health benefits as the cold pressed olive oil.
+It is wrong to assume that any type of olive oil has the same compounds and health benefits as the cold-pressed olive oil.

-Extra virgin olive oil contains mainly fats (triacylglycerols), antioxidants (polyphenols), squalene, tocopherols (vitamins), omega 3 and omega 6 acids, pigments and aromatic components and a small amount of free fatty acids (acidity).
+Extra virgin olive oil contains mainly fats (triacylglycerols), antioxidants (polyphenols), squalene, tocopherols (vitamins), omega 3 and omega 6 acids, pigments and aromatic components, and a small amount of free fatty acids (acidity).

 Extra virgin olive oil has protective effects against chronic and degenerative diseases, attributed to the phenolic components of the olive oil.
-Polyphenols have the following health benefits: antioxidant activity, anti-inflammatory activity, anti-microbial activity, anti-atherogenic activity, anti-tumor, anti-platelet aggregation, anti-hypertensive activity, increased vitamin A and B carotene activity, anti-allergenic activity and reduction in the levels of plasma cholesterol and oxidized LDL. the xtra virgin olive oil contains at least 30 phenolic compounds.
+Polyphenols have the following health benefits: antioxidant activity, anti-inflammatory activity, anti-microbial activity, anti-atherogenic activity, anti-tumor, anti-platelet aggregation, anti-hypertensive activity, increased vitamin A and B carotene activity, anti-allergenic activity, and reduction in the levels of plasma cholesterol and oxidized LDL.
+Extra virgin olive oil contains at least 30 phenolic compounds.
 Generally, there are 5 mg of polyphenols in 10 gr of extra virgin olive oil.

 Squalene is a natural organic compound and an important metabolic factor.
 It increases the synthesis of cholesterol, steroid hormones, and vitamin D in the human body.
 Squalene is used in cosmetics, and more recently as an immunologic adjuvant in vaccines.
 Some researches show that it has anti-cancer properties.
-Squalene content in olive oil is especially high, up to 0.7% (7 mg/g), compared to other oils and human dietary fats.
-Squalene is found in high amounts in sebum (around 12% of its composition) and acts as a potent scavenger of singlet oxygen, inhibiting the lipo-peroxidation induced by ultraviolet (UV) radiations, thus having anti-neoplastic influence on the colon, breast, and prostate, it has immune-stimulating properties and it can inhibit the development of various tumors.
-Also, it has major protective effect against skin cancer.
+Squalene content in olive oil is especially high, up to 0.7% (7 mg/g), compared to other oils and dietary fats.
+Squalene is found in high amounts in sebum (around 12% of its composition) and acts as a potent scavenger of singlet oxygen, inhibiting the lipo-peroxidation induced by ultraviolet (UV) radiations, thus having an anti-neoplastic influence on the colon, breast, and prostate, it has immune-stimulating properties and it can inhibit the development of various tumors.
+Also, it has a major protective effect against skin cancer.

 Olive oil contains the tocopherols alfa, beta, gamma, delta.
 Tocopherols are compounds with vitamin E activity which is a natural antioxidant.
-Olive oil also contains Vitamin A, D, B complex and K. Moreover, α-tocopherol defends the body against free radical attacks, and prevents skin disorders, cancer and arteriosclerosis.
+Olive oil also contains Vitamin A, D, B complex, and K. Moreover, α-tocopherol defends the body against free radical attacks and prevents skin disorders, cancer, and arteriosclerosis.
 Some researchers have demonstrated a synergistic relationship between the antioxidant actions of some phenolics and tocopherols.